diequies/100daysofdata/README.md

 ---

+### **Days 101 of #100DaysOfData Challenge**

+The most useful part of today was the tutorial and some hands-on trial with *DAGsHub*, it is the official repository for *Omdena* project and also I find it very useful for my next projects.
+It is basically the same as *GitHub* but adding some features specifically for Data Science, like *DVC* storage management or *MLFlow*.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+Today, a part from the *DAGsHub* activity, I came back to data labeling task.
+We could find just one public database that allows for commercial use, so now I am downloading it and doing some exploratory analysis to see how usable it is.

+---

 ### **Days 100 of #100DaysOfData Challenge**

 Finally day 100, more than 3 months doing at least a minimum of Data Science to reach my objective.
 It has been a very good way to keep the engagement.
 During this days I've finished an *Omdena* project and started a new one, also I have my personal project on-going.
 In terms of courses, I've done the Python for Data Science at Udemy, Machine learning at Coursera and 2 skill tracks in DataCamp.
 And finally, I read the Python Data Science Handbook and the Machine Learning Yearning books.
 I will continue with challenge even though it is completed, let's see if I can reach 200 days.